Dallas Nikal points out across rushing water, guiding the attention of a young adult standing next to him.

 The Declaration Act Action Plan, released in March 2022, is the first of its kind.
 Built in consultation and co-operation with Indigenous Peoples, the plan articulates the specific actions every ministry in government will take over five years to create a better B.C. for everyone.

 Every ministry in government is working in consultation and co-operation with Indigenous Peoples to deliver on their specific actions in tangible and measurable ways.
+A phased approach is being taken to implement and report on the Declaration Act Action Plan, as not all actions can or should be implemented at the same time.
+All 89 actions will be initiated within the five-year timeframe.

 1. The following ministry names have changed: